Steve Carell: Personal life

-On August 5, 1995, Carell married Saturday Night Live cast member Nancy Walls, whom he met when she was a student in an improv class he was teaching at The Second City Training Center.
+On August 5, 1995, Carell married former Saturday Night Live cast member Nancy Walls, whom he met when she was a student in an improv class he was teaching at The Second City Training Center.
 They have a daughter named Elisabeth Anne (born May 2001) and a son named John (born June 2004).
-His daughter graduated from and his son attends Northwestern University.
-On June 15, 2025, Carell received an honorary Doctor of Arts from Northwestern.
+Their daughter graduated from, and their son attends, Northwestern University.
+On June 15, 2025, Carell received an honorary Doctor of Arts degree from Northwestern.

 Carell and his wife have appeared together in the comedy films The 40-Year-Old Virgin and Seeking a Friend for the End of the World, as well as the comedy series The Daily Show and The Office.
 They also co-created the comedy series Angie Tribeca.

 In February 2009, Carell purchased the Marshfield Hills General Store in Marshfield, Massachusetts.

 In an interview with 60 Minutes, Carell cited George Carlin, John Cleese, Bill Cosby, Steve Martin, and Peter Sellers as his inspirations for acting and comedy.